iterative/dvc.org/content/docs/command-reference/cache/dir.md

 - `--project` - only use the project's config file (`.dvc/config`) when reading the value (this is the default when writing).

-- `--local` - use a local [config file](/doc/command-reference/config) instead
-  of `.dvc/config`.
-It is located in `.dvc/config.local` and is Git-ignored.
-  This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).
+- `--local` - use the Git-ignored local config file (located in `.dvc/config.local`) instead of `.dvc/config`.
+This is useful to save a private `cache.dir` value that you don't want to track and share with Git.

 - `-h`, `--help` - prints the usage/help message, and exit.